brainthinks/Audible-AAX-Converter/README.md

 If you want to proceed with my `activation_bytes` solution...

 Amazon does not like it when you try to authenticate using a script.
-It's why I had to make it use a headless browser.
+It's why I chose to make it use a headless browser.
 In creating and testing this script, I had to enable two-factor authentication using the app on my phone.
 There are likely other ways, but I found that clicking "allow" in the Android app the easiest.

 TODO - unfortunately, I do not have the steps necessary to enable this on your Amazon account.
 I don't remember what steps I had to take to get 2FA on my phone.
+Another reason to use [https://github.com/mkb79/audible-cli](https://github.com/mkb79/audible-cli) for this part.

 In an abundance of caution, I have decided to leave the "headless" firefox (used to authenticate) visible, so that if something does end up happening where you have to enter a one-time-password or code or something, you can at least see what's going on.
 If you're brave though, you can switch back to headless firefox.

 WARNING - I had to reset my password once while creating this project.
-I tried (and failed) to authenticate with this script's iterations dozens of times, so I doubt you'll have to change your password as long as you don't run it too many times.
+I tried (and failed) to authenticate with the work-in-progress iterations of this script dozens of times, so I doubt you'll have to change your password as long as you don't run it too many times.
 You should only need to run it once.

 Check [inAudible-NG/audible-activator](https://github.com/inAudible-NG/audible-activator) for more info if you're still uncomfortable.
 They even have a [project](https://github.com/inAudible-NG/RainbowCrack-NG) that uses rainbow tables to allow you to figure out what your activation bytes are without ever having to log in to Amazon or Audible.
 I haven't tried it, but based on the reputation of `audible-activator`, and the fact that the activation bytes are simply a series of 8 hex characters, I bet it would work.